 Neither claim to be tourist hot-spots, catering for those who can still afford to live and work in Cornwall, probably, so the change isn't nearly so strange from .

-Light jazz and O-Level Physics aside, today's duration is dictated by the daylight or at least what's left of it.
+Light jazz and O-Level Physics aside, today's drop-in is dictated by the daylight or at least what's left of it.
 With the clocks not long gone back, there's not too much time until twilight but more on that in a minute.

 Here on the coast, the paid parking at the accommodates you and all of the other holidaymakers.
 It will when everything reopens next March, more like, so how they have the nerve to charge full fare today hasn't quite been figured.